hashicorp/rivet-graphql/README.md

 A small, light, [relay-like](https://relay.dev) library for data fetching.
 Relies on strong conventions in which components define their data needs.

 Rivet was built for and works best in a system in which you fetch all of your data **at the page level**, preferably in a single query, then pass down the data as needed to the components that use it.
-Below we'll take a tour of a sample implementation of a sample implementation of Rivet within a React app, from bottom to top.
+Below we'll take a tour of a sample implementation of Rivet within a React app, from bottom to top.
 We'll start with a small, simple component, move up to a larger, more complex component that uses the simple component as a dependency, then finally to a page that implements the more complex component.
 We'll start with the simple component, `Button`:

 ```jsx
 import fragment from './fragment.graphql'